-Static Application Security Testing (SAST) has been a central part of application security efforts for over 15 years .
-Forrester’s State Of Application Security Report, 2021 found that lacking application security remains top cause of external security breaches, so it’s safe to say that SAST will be in use for the foreseeable future.
+Static Application Security Testing (SAST) has been a central part of application security efforts for more than 15 years.
+Forrester’s State Of Application Security Report, 2022 found that lacking application security remains a leading cause of external security breaches, so it’s safe to say that SAST will be in use for the foreseeable future.

 Static application security testing (SAST), one of the most mature application security testing methods in use, is white-box testing, where source code is analyzed from the inside out while components are at rest.
 Gartner’s definition of SAST is “a set of technologies designed to analyze application source code, byte code and binaries for coding and design conditions that are indicative of security vulnerabilities.”

-According to the Forrester report, a survey of security professionals showed that over two-thirds of external attacks in 2020 were carried out either through a web application (39%), or by exploiting a software vulnerability (30%) .
+According to the Forrester report, a survey of security professionals showed that almost two-thirds of external attacks in 2022 were carried out either through a web application (32 percent) or by exploiting a software vulnerability (35 percent).
 SAST has become synonymous with application security testing tools, but if we really want to ensure our software is secure, it’s important to know how the tools we use work.